kartonfarkas/api_docs/source/index.rst

 Welcome to Emarsys APIs developer documentation!
 ================================================

-This is a developer site, and the documentation of the product can be found at the `Emarsys Product Documentation Site <https://documentation.emarsys.com>`_.
+This is a developer site with detailed information about using our REST APIs or developing integrations with our services.
+Please visit the product documentation for more information at the `Emarsys Product Documentation Site <https://documentation.emarsys.com>`_.

 Contents
 --------